Finding and evaluating NuGet packages for your project

 NuGet package search works the same on nuget.org, from the NuGet CLI, and within the NuGet Package Manager extension in Visual Studio.
 In general, search is applied to keywords as well as package descriptions.

 owner.
-Terms can be contained in quotes if needed, and you can search for multiple properties at the same time.
-Also, searches on the
+You can search for multiple properties at the same time.
+Searches on the

 idproperty are substring matches, whereas

-id:NuGet.Core //Match any part of the id property Id:"Nuget.Core" ID:jQuery title:jquery //Searches title as shown on the package listing PackageId:jquery //Match the package id exactly id:jquery id:ui //Search for multiple terms in the id id:jquery tags:validation //Search multiple properties id:"jquery.ui" //Phrase search invalid:jquery ui //Unsupported properties are ignored, so this //is the same as searching on jquery ui
+PackageId:jquery # Match the package ID in an exact, case-insensitive manner owner:microsoft # Match the owner in an exact, case-insensitive manner id:NuGet.Core # Match any part of the ID property Id:"Nuget.Core" ID:jQuery id:jquery id:ui # Search for multiple terms in the ID id:jquery tags:validation # Search multiple properties invalid:jquery ui # Unsupported properties are ignored, so this # is the same as searching on ui